fastly/heroku-fastly/README.md

 # Development
 Clone the repo and run `npm install` to install dependencies.

+Further detail on building heroku cli plugins is available in the [devcenter](https://devcenter.heroku.com/articles/developing-toolbelt-plug-in)

 ## Testing
 Tests can be run with `npm test`